sigreipel/Portfolio/README.md

 [Data Structures FP Repo](https://github.com/sigreipel/DataStructures-Final-Project)

 _Studio Ghibli Movie Explorer_ is an interactive program designed to retrieve and display information about Studio Ghibli films.
-The JSON data is obtained from the [Studio Ghibli API](https://ghibliapi.vercel.app/#), parsed into python data structures, sorted the films alphabetically using the insertion sort algorithm, and presented through a GUI built with Tkinter.
+The JSON data is obtained from the [Studio Ghibli API](https://ghibliapi.vercel.app/#), parsed into Python data structures, sorted the films alphabetically using the insertion sort algorithm, and presented through a GUI built with Tkinter.

 <ins>Features:</ins>
   API Integration